Lake Thompson (California): History

 A number of lakes developed in the basin of Lake Thompson during the Cenozoic.
-Deep lakes existed around 36,000 and later as well as 16,200 - 12,600 years before present, with shallower lakebodies around 26,000 - 21,000 years before present, and desiccation between 21,000 - 16,200 years before present as well as during the Holocene.
-A further lake level increase may have occurred 7,700 years before present.
+Deep lakes existed around 36,000 and later as well as 16,200 - 12,600 years ago, with shallower lakebodies around 26,000 - 21,000 years ago, and desiccation between 21,000 - 16,200 years ago as well as during the Holocene.
+A further lake level increase may have occurred 7,700 years ago.

 The lake does not exist anymore, owing to a drier present-day climate, although parts of its former bed can flood during wet winters.
-Rogers Lake, Rosamond Lake and Buckskin Lake are located on the bed of former Lake Thompson.
+Rogers Lake, Rosamond Lake, and Buckskin Lake are located on the bed of former Lake Thompson.
 The rest of the lakebed is covered with lacustrine sediments, although fluvial and aeolian sediments also cover parts of the lakefloor.